mandrasch/ddev-pull-wp-helper-plugin/README.md

 # DDEV pull WP helper plugin

+Tiny plugin to help with getting the needed enviroment values for [ddev-pull-wp.mandrasch.eu][https://ddev-pull-wp.mandrasch.eu/].

-Status: _Work in progress, not ready for production yet.
-Please delete the plugin from your site after you got all the values._
+Status: Work in progress, not ready for production yet.

+⚠️ Please delete the plugin from your production site after you got all the values.
-Tiny plugin to help with getting the needed enviroment values (database type, php version, path) for https://ddev-pull-wp.mandrasch.eu/.

 **Download**: https://github.com/mandrasch/ddev-pull-wp-helper-plugin/releases/download/v0.0.1/ddev-pull-wp-helper.zip